nwykes/dotfiles-old/README.md

 `git clone https://github.com/nwykes/dotfiles.git`

-cd to dotfiles directory and run the boostrap script:
+cd to dotfiles directory and run the bootstrap script:

 `./bootstrap.fish`

 ## Update

-cd to dotfiles directory and run the boostrap script.
+cd to dotfiles directory and run the bootstrap script.
 It will pull the latest version, update the submodules and rsync the updated files to the home directory.

 `./bootstrap.fish`